mrtrkmn/mrtrkmn.github.io/content/posts/automate-ci-cd-with-slack-command.md

 ## Setup Slack App

-In order to create slash commands, we need to create a slack application on the workspace that we have permissions.
-For this demonstration, I will use https://mrkzi.slack.com workspace.
+To create a Slash command, you need to create a Slack application on the workspace that you have permissions to.
+For the purpose of this demonstration, I will use the https://mrkzi.slack.com workspace.

 ![Create Slack App](../../images/create_slack_app.png)

-Afterwards, go to slash commands option in application page of Slack and click "Create New Command", following information will be asked.
-Feel free to choose any command that you want to use.
-The most important section in this fields is `Request URL`, retrieve it from AWS Gateway (Invoke URL), as explained in setting up AWS Gateway step.
+Once you have created the Slack application, you will need to go to the "Slash Commands" option in the application page of Slack and click on "Create New Command".
+Slack will ask for some information, you can choose any command name you want to use.
+The most important field in this section is the Request URL, which should be retrieved from the AWS Gateway (Invoke URL) as explained in the previous step when setting up the AWS Gateway.

 ![](../../images/slack-command.png)

-Once this is done, install the app you created to the workspace from basic information section of the app.
+After you have completed the steps above, you will need to install the app you have created to the workspace by going to the "Basic Information" section of the app.

 ![](../../images/install-app-slack.png)